 A fiber laser is a laser where the active medium being used is an optical fiber that has been doped in rare elements; typically, erbium, ytterbium, neodymium, thulium, praseodymium, holmium or dysprosium.
 While you don’t need to worry too much about which rare-earth elements have been used, the main thing to note is that it is fiber that is being used at the centre of this laser machine.

-This is different to the two other main types of laser, which are gas lasers (typically uses helium-neon or carbon dioxide) and crystal lasers (using Nd:YAG).
-Fiber lasers are the newest type of laser to hit the market, with many arguing that it is the more beneficial of the three types.
+This is different to the two other main types of laser machine, which are gas lasers (typically uses helium-neon or carbon dioxide) and crystal lasers (using Nd:YAG).
+Fiber lasers are the newest type of laser machine to hit the market, with many arguing that it is the more beneficial of the three types.

 So how does a fiber laser work?